 I looked up through yellow tracery.
 Smoke from the cook stove in granny’s kitchen curled into the early morning sky.
 An old grey-green barn loomed just next to a dirt road leading to the house.
-Grandpa’s big white mare stood stately outside the entrance to the barn eating her breakfast.
-Sun reflected from the mare’s massive back.
-The fringe of her mane hanging nearly halfway down her side.
+Outside the entrance to the barn, grandpa’s beautiful white mare was eating her breakfast.
+Sun reflected from her mare’s massive back; the fringe of her mane hanging nearly halfway down her side.
 Several barn cats in a variety of mixed colors and sizes darted past her twitching tail.
 Chasing to be first at the bowls of milk granny was placing next to the pump.

 I watched her as she stepped off the porch into the sunlight.
 A thin starched figure.
 Lavender.
 Radiant.
 Lit from within.
 She wiped her hands on her apron, looked up into the clear cerulean sky with reverence, sighed as if to pray.
 Pausing briefly to caress the cats, she turned and went back into the house to finish breakfast.

 I smelled frying bacon, knew of warm biscuits laden with apple butter, could almost taste eggs, from the many chickens happily roaming the side yard, slowly simmering in a cast iron skillet.
 I wasn’t hungry.
 I loved granny’s cooking, but I loved the freedom of the Harrikan even more.